Thomas Ustick Walter

 Thomas Ustick Walter (September 4, 1804 - October 30, 1887) was an American architect.
 He worked on more than 400 projects, including Moyamensing Prison and Girard College in Philadelphia.
 He served as the fourth Architect of the Capitol, and led the addition of the north and south wings and the central dome.
 He retired in 1865, but financial difficulties forced him back to work in the 1870s, including a job as Chief Assistant to the Architect of Philadelphia City Hall.

 A founder of the American Institute of Architects, he served as its president from 1876 to 1887.

 Early life and education

 Walter was born on September 4, 1804, in Philadelphia.
 He was the son of mason and bricklayer Joseph S. Walter and his wife Deborah.
+His grandfather, Frederick Jacob Walter, emigrated from Germany in 1749 and arrived in Philadelphia as an orphan after both parents died at sea.
 Walter showed an aptitude for mathematics and drawing at an early age.
 He worked as a bricklayer for his father during the construction of the Second Bank of the United States and studied architecture in the office of William Strickland.

 He attended the School of Mechanic Arts at the Franklin Institute in Philadelphia and studied under John Haviland.

 Later in life, he received an honorary Masters of Arts degree from Madison University in 1849, a Ph.D. from the University of Lewisburg in 1853, and a Doctor of Laws degree from Harvard University in 1857.